Clinician reviewing blood pressure and health notes

 ncd·hypertensionMay 7, 2026

-A single high blood pressure reading can be scary, but it is not automatically a diagnosis or an emergency.
-Learn how to recheck correctly, spot patterns, and know when to seek urgent care.
+A single high blood pressure reading can be scary, but it isn't automatically a diagnosis or an emergency.
+Here's how to recheck, spot patterns, and know when to get urgent care.

 8 min read